aerofur/titusstudiosmediagroup.github.io/blog/homepageindex.md

 # What do you do?

 I do a lot of things.
 Notably: Programming (Expression2, Lua, C#, etc), is a large part of my life, I do heaps of it in my free time, same goes for, Tinkering with Electronics (Microprocessors, Raspberry Pi, Arduino), Engineering, and have lots of interest in technology, computing, and servers.
 I do all sorts.
 I’m very hands on and dont mind to get dirty in the process.

+# Interested in some of my work?

+Find almost all of my work on my GitHub(s), at: [https://github.com/TitusStudiosMediaGroup](https://github.com/TitusStudiosMediaGroup) & [https://github.com/titus-studios-media](https://github.com/titus-studios-media).
+Feel free to contact me to ask about my work, I’m sure I will get back to you.